Shri Hanuman Jakhu (statue)

-Shri Hanuman Jakhu, deemed to be as the Pride of Shimla, is a statue of Lord Hanuman situated under the periphery of Jakhu Temple on Jakhu Hill in Shimla.
+Shri Hanuman Jakhu is a statue of Lord Hanuman situated under the periphery of Jakhu Temple on Jakhu Hill in Shimla.
 It is one of the tallest statues in the world with the height of 33 metres (108 feet).

 Legacy

 The statue is built on the Jakhu Hill which is the highest hill out of the seven hills of Shimla.
 Its construction was started in 2008 and completed in the year 2010, inaugurated and built by the Managing Director of JHS Svendgaard Laboratories Ltd, the largest oral-care manufacturing Company in India, Nikhil Nanda and the then Chief Minister of Himachal Pradesh, Prem Kumar Dhumal.
-The staue is a gift by the HC Nanda Charitable Trust to the state.
+The statue is a gift by the HC Nanda Charitable Trust to the state.